theArcticOcean/CLib/README.md

 <li> pointerFun.cpp: a function pointer using example.
 It's very simple and easy to use.
 <li> arrayExpand.cpp: a simple example which showes how to expand an array.
 Its solution was gotten from C++ STL::vector
 <li> itoa.cpp:	my custom itoa function.
 It convert long long data to char *
-<li> dateTime.cpp: simple example that uses boost date type "date_time".
+<li> date_time.cpp: simple example that uses boost date type "date_time".